fferdaus/fferdaus.github.io/_pages/about.md

 ## News
 - [Jun 2025] I will join the Department of Electrical and Computer Engineering at Lamar University as a tenure-track assistant professor in Fall'25.
+- [Feb 2025] Our paper "Evaluating Energy Efficiency of AI Accelerators Using Two MLPerf Benchmarks" just got accepted at [CCGrid2025](https://site.uit.no/ccgrid2025/)!